jdhao/blog_source/python_list_of_empty_list_pitfall.md

 ```

 In each iteration, a new empty list is created.
 So the 3 sub-list are
 independent of each other.
+Changing one won't affect the others.

-# Ref
+# References

 + [List of lists changes reflected across sublists unexpectedly](https://stackoverflow.com/q/240178/6064933)
 + https://bugs.python.org/issue27135